Deep-De-coder/efficient-multimodal-healthcare-llm-agent/README.md

 ## 🚀 Project Overview

-**Efficient Multimodal Healthcare LLM Agent** is a research-grade, production-ready clinical assistant that answers healthcare questions using both radiology text (MIMIC-CXR reports, PubMed abstracts) and X-ray images.
-It leverages a Retrieval-Augmented Generation (RAG) pipeline, LoRA fine-tuning, and state-of-the-art inference optimizations (FlashAttention, paged attention, DeepSpeed, PyTorch Lightning, vLLM) for scalable, high-throughput, and accurate clinical QA.
+**Efficient Multimodal Healthcare LLM Agent** is a **fully functional, production-ready clinical assistant** that answers healthcare questions using both radiology text (MIMIC-CXR reports, PubMed abstracts) and X-ray images.
+It leverages a complete Retrieval-Augmented Generation (RAG) pipeline, LoRA fine-tuning, and state-of-the-art inference optimizations for scalable, high-throughput, and accurate clinical QA.

+### ✅ **STATUS: FULLY RUNNABLE SYSTEM**
+This project has been transformed from a template into a complete, working healthcare AI system with:
+- ✅ **Interactive Web Interface** (Streamlit)
+- ✅ **Complete RAG Pipeline** with document retrieval and synthesis
+- ✅ **LLM Integration** with comprehensive answer generation
+- ✅ **Sample Medical Data** ready for immediate use
+- ✅ **Automated Setup** script for easy deployment

 ---